-Our 30-plus graduate faculty have a diverse range of strengths, including social theory, political economy, governmentality theory, critical race studies, feminist analyses, cultural studies, science and technology studies, studies of citizenship and migration, and criminology.
+How can we understand the social world in this time of profound transformation?
+Our graduate program has an international reputation for rigorous, socially engaged, critically relevant scholarship about society and our place in it.
+Sociology faculty have diverse strengths, including in social theory, political economy, governmentality theory, critical race studies, feminist analyses, cultural studies, science and technology studies, studies of citizenship and migration, and criminology.